shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/using-custom-models-to-pass-macros-to-dynamic-creative-optimizations.md

     }
     ```

-4. Make a PUT request to the
-    <a href="custom-model-service.md" class="xref">Custom Model
-    Service</a> and attach the JSON file as the data.
+1. Make a PUT request to the [Custom Model Service](./custom-model-service.md) and attach the JSON file as the data.

-5. If the PUT request is successful record the custom_model_id.
+1. If the PUT request is successful record the custom_model_id.

-6. Make another PUT call, this time to the
-    <a href="line-item-model-service.md" class="xref">Line Item Model
-    Service</a>, attach a JSON file that contains the custom_model_id,
-    type, and origin.
+1. Make another PUT call, this time to the [Line Item Model Service](./line-item-model-service.md), attach a JSON file that contains the custom_model_id, type, and origin.

-7. Use the macro in a creative tag In the example below
-    CUSTOM_MODEL_LEAF_NAME and test1 are being used as the creative
+1. Use the macro in a creative tag In the example below CUSTOM_MODEL_LEAF_NAME and test1 are being used as the creative macro:
-    macro:

-    ``` pre
+    ```pre
     <script src="https://cdn.adacado.com/arb/arb.min.js"></script>
     <script type="text/javascript">
         !function(){var p={}